 Keeping the first 10 minutes of your day mobile phone and laptop-free sets the tone of your day towards your own priorities, not the rest of the world’s.
 If we feed our brains in their fragile waking up state with negative messages, it actively reduces the initial level of energy we start with at the beginning of the day.
 Our energy then doesn’t last us as late into the evenings as we’d like.

-Your mental health is nurtured so much more by breathing properly for 10 minutes a day than by continuing with a neutral or even detrimental habit.
-Try swapping one 10 minute habit for this one.
-The Calm app has “daily meditations” which you don’t even have to choose, you just click on and close your eyes.
+Instead of continuing with a neutral habit, did you know that you nurture your mental health so much better through breathing well for 10 minutes a day?
+The Calm app has “daily meditations” which you don’t even have to choose, you just click on the day’s recording and close your eyes.
 Aim to schedule it or remind yourself to do it 4-5 days per week.
 Getting oxygen to the brain and releasing even low-level anxiety in the stomach is like pressing the re-set button.
 It’s easy but powerful. calm.com/science

 - Dopamine-stimulating foods and drinks are remarkably effective.
 No wonder many people like cheese!
 As well as naturally occuring dopamine stimulation, if you like certain foods or drinks, it could well be because of what you have decided they “represent” for you.
 Your brain sends signals to your body to stimulate dopamine when you give yourself whatever you personally have classified as a “treat”.
 I mention alcohol specifically as it can be a way to create fuzz within over-active minds (which are further activated by national stresses).
 If you can start to classify a 0.5% alcohol beer as an end of day “treat” this will give you freedom and power.

 - So, whatever we choose to consider as a “well deserved treat” sends signals to our brain to stimulate the dopamine.
 So if we “think” we like celery, listening to audio books, reading, baths or checking our phones 5,000 times an evening, we will like them!